Children's Device Protection Bill

 This isn’t technically feasible.
 Manufacturers can’t tell how old a minor is without an ID.

-This is not true!
-During activation, phones can tell the age of a user based on various indicators including biometrics and account birthday.
+False.
+Smartphones and tablets can determine age using the user-provided birthday or biometrics.
 In fact, Apple iPhones explicitly ask whether you are activating the phone for yourself or a child during activation.

 These filters can’t do what you’re asking.

-The existing filters on smartphones already filter obscenity on browsers.
+The existing filters on smartphones and tablets already filter obscenity on manufacturer-owned browsers and search engines.
 They’re just buried deep in parental control settings.
-This Bill simply takes those existing filters and asks the manufacturer to enable them when the device detects it is being activated by a minor.
+This simply takes those existing filters and asks the manufacturer to enable them when the device detects it is being activated by a minor.

 This legislation undermines privacy by requiring government IDs at activation.